ychernushenko/reddit_scraper/README.md

 ## Data interpretation

-Data is saved into data folder and partitioned by date (field `created_date` is added to both datasets).
+Data is saved into data folder and partitioned by date (field `created_at` is added to both datasets).
 Script is loading all `submissions` for the defined period (one day by default) and all `comments` for these submissions only ( defined period is not used for these load).
 When script is run twice within a short period of time, data would be duplicated, because it is saved in the `append` mode.